peter7z/suspense-redux/README.md

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/peter7z/redux-pro-kit/tags).
+For the versions available, see the [tags on this repository](https://github.com/peter7z/suspense-redux/tags).

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the ISC License - see the [LICENSE](LICENSE) file for details